MicrosoftDocs/power-platform/power-platform/admin/about-microsoft-cloud-australia.md

 ## Pricing and licensing

-### Will all versions of Dynamics 365 for Customer Engagement apps Online be available?
+### Will all versions of Dynamics 365 apps be available?
  Customers will be able to purchase all licenses that are currently available in market today.
 Please see local availability at [Microsoft Dynamics CRM Solutions](http://www.microsoft.com/en-au/dynamics/crm-purchase-online.aspx).
 Global pricing can be found at [Microsoft Dynamics Pricing List](http://go.microsoft.com/fwlink/p/?LinkID=401462)

 ### How will a customer who has an existing volume license (VL) agreement outside of Australia be billed if they add a new tenant to their agreement that resides in Australia?